CorneliusHsiao/FoodMethodGAN/README.md

 ## Future Improvements
+From the experiments, we find that there are some improvements can be made in the future.
+Firstly, reducing the number of ingredients further.
+For example, we may combine different kinds of cheeses as they have similar appearance and contribution to the generated images.
+Such change will reduce the redundancy in the dataset and make it easier to learn.
+Secondly, balancing the number of images with different color to prevent the model from the inclination to generate reddish and yellowish images.
+Finally, we may further investigate the way to better control the contribution of conditional inputs as we found that it sometimes generated irrelevant image.
+Attention mechanism and regularization loss can be the options.

 ## Contributions
 We acknowledge the assistance and advice from professor [Joseph Lim](https://viterbi-web.usc.edu/~limjj/) and TAs of course CS-566 (Deep Learning and its Applications).
 With their guidance, we developed the project and made the following contributions.